Edward Sellon: Life and writings

-Sellon joined the army at age 16 and served in India for ten years, eventually being promoted to captain.
+Sellon joined the army at the age of 16 and served in India for ten years, eventually being promoted to captain.
 In 1844 he took a wife, but finding that she was not as rich as he had been led to believe before the marriage, left her to live in London with his mother at Bruton Street.
 Here, after two years, his wife rejoined him, but now Sellon was keeping a mistress in another part of town, and had seduced his fourteen-year-old parlour maid, a girl called Emma.
 His wife's discovery of this latter affair led to fighting, and her leaving him, though Sellon was seemingly unrepentant.
 Hard times followed after the family fortune was lost and Sellon was constrained to work as a stagecoach driver on the Cambridge Mail for two years and afterwards as a fencing master.
 Later on, after numerous affairs, he was reconciled with his wife and went to live with her in a village in the New Forest, Hampshire for three years.
 After she had a child, though, he grew tired of her and returned to London where he resumed a life of debauchery.
 A final reconciliation with his wife was engineered by a rich relation of Sellon, of whom the latter had financial expectations.
 This was, however, terminated when his wife discovered him leading a group of schoolgirls into a local wood "for a game of hide and seek".

 In his last years Sellon wrote erotica for the pornographic publisher William Dugdale.
 These included The New Epicurean (1865) and a memoir entitled The Ups and Downs of Life (1867) which featured his erotic escapades in India.
 Sellon is one of two likely candidates for authorship of the erotic novel The Romance of Lust.
 He also wrote papers on phallic worship and Ophiolatreia, a book on snake worship.